 Customize the look and feel of your application by editing the sections of various pages directly from the phone preview of a user portal.

 - Customizing the case details section

 Improve the usefulness of the case summary pane by adjusting the number of case details to include only necessary fields.

-- Adding tabs to the case details section
+- Adding tabs to the case preview panel

-Help users gain instant access to case-relevant information by adding supplementary tabs to the case summary pane.
+Help users gain instant access to case-relevant information and broaden the context of case previews in applications that are built on Theme Cosmos by adding supplementary tabs to the preview panel.